Carlos Arroyo (footballer, born 1966): International career

 In the 1984–85 season, Arroyo was included in the Spanish under-21 team.

 Playing style and status

-During the twelve seasons he was at Valencia, including its sting in the Segunda División, Arroyo always showed his enormous technical quality and vision of the game.
-He had good dribbling, game distribution and great verticality that also accompanied a good finish.
-He scored goals very regularly, with a more than remarkable ratio for his position, scoring a total of 65 goals in 469 games with Valencia, and he made them in a very versatile fashion; low shots, arrivals at the small area, headers and volleys on rejections for which he had an almost intuitive positioning.
-He only scored one penalty, against Real Betis in 1990.
+During the twelve seasons he was at Valencia, including its sting in the Segunda División, Arroyo showed his technical skills and vision of the game.
+Skills like dribbling, game distribution and verticality that has been accompanied by him.
+He scored goals very regularly, scoring a total of 65 goals in 469 games with Valencia, and made mostly low shots, arrivals at the small area, headers and volleys on rejections.
+One recorded penalty was against Real Betis in 1990.

 His professionalism and dedication to Valencia both on and off the field made him one of the team's leaders in a difficult time that included a complicated relegation to the Second Division and a subsequent reconstruction of the team, in which he actively collaborated, to return to take the club to Europe and fight for national titles.